matter-labs/zksync-era/docs/specs/prover/boojum_gadgets.md

 the queue.
 These three fields are allocated inside the constraint system.
 Also, there is a `witness`, that keeps actual values that are now stored in the queue.

-And here is the main functions:
+And here are the main functions:

 ```rust
 fn push(&mut self, value: Element) {